What would you like to know more about?

 As an administrator with possibly hundreds of site users, you can't keep up with all the changes made in Realm.
 The Change Log tracks these activities and presents them in a sortable list.

 You must be an administrator to view the change log.
-For more information, see Responsibilities.
+See Responsibilities for more information.

 You don't have to turn on anything in order for the change log to work.
 It is always in the background, watching your site and logging the changes.